pcesarperez/Modding-never-changes/README.md

 This chapter is about people reanimated (new and more natural animations) and redesigned (a huge overhaul of face meshes all around the game).
 And that's it.
 This is the game we are going to play.

-However, there are certain mods that I would like to include in the following rehearshal.
+However, there are certain mods that I would like to include in the following rehearsal.
 I have wrote them down in a separate sheet in `Mods installed.ods`.
 I will consider the contents finished then.

 **(v0.18) [21/08/2016] Section about lighting finished.**